 Admissions here are free, but the place offers more than most free-admission sites would.
 Therefore, you don’t need to look for expensive indoor activities in Minnesota to enjoy a cold or rainy day.
 Even at a free cost, you can still have splendid moments.

 13. Attend a show at Chanhassen Dinner Theater

 If you look at the number of theaters in Minnesota, you’ll undoubtedly come to the same conclusion – Minnesotans love fun.
 The Twin Cities, for example, host incredibly many theaters per capita, second only to New York.

 However, only a handful of these companies allow you to dine and watch a great movie in the same venue.
 Chanhassen Theaters is one such place that is open almost every night of the year.

 The place has more than 300 people working together to ensure that each night is special for the attendees.
 Right from the theater directors, actors, musicians, chefs, waiters, and waitresses, they work harmoniously to offer you the best experience.

 Generally, it runs multiple productions (two or three) simultaneously during the entire season.
 So, while you enjoy your favorite play, you can order that delicious meal to make the experience even more breathtaking.
 When you want some relaxing indoor activities in Minnesota, look no further.

 14. Midi Change of Pace Dinner Theater

-Unlike the Chanhassen Theaters, which accompanies its theater plays with meals, this one is the other way round.
+Unlike the Chanhassen Dinner Theater, which accompanies its theater plays with meals, this one is the other way around.
 It’s one of the restaurants serving meals accompanied by theater plays.

 Located in Duluth, this dinner theater is a partnership between the Change of Pace theater troupe and Midi Restaurant.
 Together, they make your evenings in Duluth worth every minute.